rrwick/rrwick.github.io/_posts/2022-02-21-dead-ends-for-assembly-qc.md

 While the above options all work, I wasn't completely satisfied with any of them. gfastats randomly hangs indefinitely (~1/20 times I run it on my MacBook and ~1/200 times I run it on my Linux server), making it inconvenient to run on large datasets.
 Bandage is primarily a GUI program and can be awkward to run on servers.
 And Unicycler requires an ugly Python one-liner.

-So I decided to write a dedicated GFA dead end counting tool: [GFA-dead-end-counter](https://github.com/rrwick/GFA-dead-end-counter).
+So I decided to write a dedicated GFA dead-end counting tool: [GFA-dead-end-counter](https://github.com/rrwick/GFA-dead-end-counter).
 It's very fast because it's written in [Rust](https://www.rust-lang.org) and only does one thing (count dead ends).

 Run it like this:
 ```bash